Greenfield, Mass: A Good Old-Fashioned Home Town

 Settled in 1686 and a longtime transportation center, the City of Greenfield affords hiking, biking, dining, shopping, relaxing, and lots of other activities that draw visitors from all over New England.

-Located at the intersection of Interstate 91 and the the Mohawk Trail (Route 2), Greenfield is a frequent stop for ‘leaf peepers’ in the Fall, and will soon be linked to Boston, New York and Montreal by passenger rail service.
+Located at the intersection of Interstate 91 and the Mohawk Trail (Route 2), Greenfield is a frequent stop for ‘leaf peepers’ in the Fall and is now linked to Boston, New York, and St Johnsbury Vermont by Amtrak passenger rail service.

 Wandering the streets of downtown Greenfield, be sure to drop in at the Franklin County Chamber of Commerce and get updated on all the recent events in the area.

-“I like to call myself the Happiness Facilitator” says Becky George, a Greenfield citizen of five years.
+“I like to call myself the Happiness Facilitator,” says Becky George, a Greenfield citizen of ten years.
 Becky is a busy lady.
-She’s a manager within the Franklin Chamber of Commerce, runs activities within the Greenfield Business Association and has the scoop on all the happenings in this up and coming little city.
+She’s a former manager within the Franklin Chamber of Commerce, once ran all of the activities within the Greenfield Business Association and has the scoop on all the happenings in this up and coming little city.

 “Greenfield feels so genuine to me,” she says.
 “You don’t have the college infiltration that changes the whole makeup of the town here.”
 Growing up in Amherst, and spending a good deal of time living in Northampton, Becky finally found her niche in the heart of Greenfield.